 - Links to other Policies

 - Responsibilities of Pupils

 - Responsibilities of Parents and Carers

 - Responsibilities of Staff

 - Guidance for staff regarding appropriate sanctions

 - Rôle of Prefects

 - Organisation of Detentions

+- (i) Friday Detention

+- (ii) Saturday Morning Detention

+- Positive Behaviour Certificate

 1. Introduction

 At Methodist College equal opportunities are provided for all and the diverse talents of each of our pupils are appreciated, nurtured and celebrated.
 The development of intellectual curiosity, critical debate, active and independent learning and the pursuit of excellence are all valued.